 Section 1.
 Determination of Merit.
 The provisions of this Article shall not be interpreted to require that the Association process any grievance through the grievance and arbitration procedure that it believes in good faith lacks sufficient merit.
+The Association may determine a grievance lacks sufficient merit prior to its filing, or at any time throughout the steps described in Section 2 of this article.
+Nothing in this section shall be interpreted to require the Association to make a determination of merit prior to the informal process in Section 2, or at any other step outlined in this article.

 Section 2.
 Grievance Procedure.
 A grievance is defined as a complaint or concern arising out of an alleged violation of the provisions of this Agreement.
-An employee covered by this Agreement who has such a complaint or concern, and the Association, shall present the essence of the employee's complaint, concern or grievance informally and verbally to the division head within fourteen (14) calendar days of knowledge of the occurrence in question; the division head shall have fourteen (14) calendar days to respond and shall do so verbally and in writing to both the employee and the Association during a mutually-agreed to and scheduled meeting.
+An employee covered by this Agreement who has such a complaint or concern, and the Association, shall present the essence of the employee's complaint, concern or grievance informally and verbally to the division head within twenty (20) calendar days of knowledge of the occurrence in question; the division head shall have twenty (20) calendar days to respond and shall do so verbally and in writing to both the employee and the Association during a mutually-agreed to and scheduled meeting.
 When the Association presents a grievance, the Association shall notify the division head in writing that the informal process is proceeding under Article 6.
 If the matter is not resolved informally to the satisfaction of the Association, the matter shall be pursued in the following manner, which shall be the sole and exclusive method for the resolution of all grievances:

-STEP 1: The Association shall put the grievance in writing and then present the issue to the employee's division head within fourteen (14) calendar days of the division head's decision at the informal stage, in an effort to adjust the issue.
+STEP 1: The Association shall put the grievance in writing and then present the issue to the employee's division head within twenty (20) calendar days of the division head's decision at the informal stage, in an effort to adjust the issue.
 The grievance document shall be signed and dated, and shall set forth a statement of the grievance and the alleged facts involved, including relevant dates, citation to the applicable provisions of the Agreement alleged to have been violated, and the relief sought.
-The division head shall respond in writing within fourteen (14) calendar days of the discussion, excluding Saturday, Sunday and legal holidays.
+The division head shall respond in writing within twenty (20) calendar days of the discussion, excluding Saturday, Sunday and legal holidays.

-STEP 2: In the event the matter is not resolved at STEP 1, if the Association wishes to pursue the matter further, the Association shall submit the grievance in writing to the Sheriff/Director or his designee within fourteen (14) calendar days of the division head's Step 1 written response.
-The Sheriff/Director or his designee shall meet with the Association and shall provide a written response to the Association within fourteen (14) calendar days of the date it was received by the Sheriff/Director.
+STEP 2: In the event the matter is not resolved at STEP 1, if the Association wishes to pursue the matter further, the Association shall submit the grievance in writing to the Sheriff/Director or his designee within twenty (20) calendar days of the division head's Step 1 written response.
+The Sheriff/Director or his designee shall meet with the Association and shall provide a written response to the Association within twenty (20) calendar days of the date it was received by the Sheriff/Director.

 STEP 3: If the grievance still remains unsettled after STEP 2 and the Association wishes to pursue the matter further, the Association shall submit the grievance in writing to the County Commissioners within twenty-eight (28) calendar days after the response in STEP 2 is given.
 Following the giving of such notice, the County Commissioners, or their designee and the representatives of the Association shall meet within twenty-eight (28) calendar days.
-The County Commissioners will give a written response to the grievance to the Association within fourteen (14) calendar days.
+The County Commissioners will give a written response to the grievance to the Association within twenty (20) calendar days.